AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Augmentation Consistency-guided Self-Training

-We thus obtain aligned predictive views $\Va$ and $\Vb$, which capture model predictions made at varying object scale (\emph{e.g.} in Fig.~\ref{fig:approach}, the size of the car in the secondary view is larger than in the original) and spatial context (\emph{e.g.} additional cars and lane markings are absent in the secondary view).
+We thus obtain aligned predictive views $\Va$ and $\Vb$, which capture model predictions made at varying object scale (\emph{e.g.} in Fig.~\ref{fig:approach}, the size of the car in the secondary view is larger than in the original), spatial context (\emph{e.g.} additional cars are absent in the secondary view), and color statistics.
+We further refine predictions in both views via flip ensembling: predictions on a horizontally flipped version of each view are flipped back and averaged with the original predictions.